cube-js/cube/docs/Schema/measures.md

   format: `percent`
 }
 ```
 You can create Calculated Measures from several joined cubes.
-In this case join will be created automatically.
+In this case, a join will be created automatically.